amitgu22/stock-app-api/README.md

 docker run username/imagename:tagname in my case guravamit/stockappapi:latest

-I have already created image in docker hub it can be pull from
+Docker image is available in docker hub it can be pull from

 docker pull guravamit/stockappapi